subygan/subygan.github.io/blog/tech/theory/ostep/Virtualisation.md

 If there are too many interactive processes happens then __starvation__ of CPU happens resulting in reduced resources.

 A smart user could game the CPU to keep the process priority high by making a IOs at the very end of a process thereby keeping their priority high.

+## Alternate solution, Priority boost based MLFQ

+The idea here is that, in frequent intervals, we boost the priority of all the jobs in the system.
+This ensures that the Priorities are boosted for those systems and are able to